klee-eng/klee-eng.github.io/_projects/Cause-and-Effect Vehicle/index.md

 ---
 layout: post
 title: Cause-and-Effect Vehicle
-description:  This project was made for my Senior Capstone Project, where we were given a budget of $5,000 and 9 months to design, prototype, fabricate, and test a cause-and-effect vehicle for infants and children with severe mobility impairments.
+description:  This project was made for my Senior Capstone Project, where my team was given a budget of $5,000 and 9 months to design, prototype, fabricate, and test a cause-and-effect vehicle for infants and children with severe mobility impairments.
 As the mechanical design lead I led the design and fabrication of the chassis, motor mounts, and electrical enclosures.
 I also heavily contributed to the implementation and integration of the electrial system.
 skills:
 - SolidWorks
 - 3D Printing